So Good to Me

 "So Good to Me" is a song by American DJ and record producer Chris Malinchak.
 It was released in the United Kingdom on 5 May 2013 by Ministry of Sound.
 The song samples "If This World Were Mine" (1967) by Marvin Gaye & Tammi Terrell.

 "So Good to Me" debuted and peaked at number two in the United Kingdom, failing to prevent "Get Lucky" by Daft Punk featuring Pharrell Williams from spending a third week at the top of the UK Singles Chart.
 It also peaked at number four in Belgium and the Republic of Ireland and number seven in the Netherlands.

+Background

+Malinchak told NPR's Metropolis that, living in New York City, he had easy access to old vinyl records, one of which was "If This World Were Mine".
+He looked in his basement for a vocal sample to use for his track and did not initially realise what was inside the sleeve, which just said, "Motown Accas".
+After listening to "If This World Were Mine", he felt that the lyrics "said something beautiful".

 Critical reception

-Lewis Corner of Digital Spy gave the song a positive review stating "The result is a masterclass in restrained euphoria, proving that when it comes to Chris Malinchak, less really is more. ."
+Lewis Corner of Digital Spy gave the song a positive review, stating: "The result is a masterclass in restrained euphoria, proving that when it comes to Chris Malinchak, less really is more. ."

 Music video

-A music video to accompany the release of "So Good to Me" was first released onto YouTube on March 22, 2013 at a total length of two minutes and forty-three seconds.
+A music video to accompany the release of "So Good to Me" was first released to YouTube on March 22, 2013 at a total length of two minutes and forty-three seconds.
 It features a little girl who is trying to find her pet.
 The pet turns out to be a giraffe (called Stanley), who shows up near the end of the video.